 This is Daan van Beek’s blog about designing and implementing Intelligent organizations.
 Within this area of expertise, Daan often writes about the following subjects: BI, feedback, news, performance management, and research.

-Of course you can order Daan’s book about intelligent organizations here too.
+Of course you can order Daan’s book about how intelligent organizations use data science here too.

 In a previous blog, we discussed the building blocks of a strategy map.
 Now, we’ll discuss the various ways in which a strategy map can be structured and read.